floridop/MNXB11-fairytale/fairytale.md

 Sealed the airlock, opened the Sail, and the wheels screamed as the vehicle started heading towards Gerda Hill.

+But after just a few minutes of traveling, the vehicle suddently came to a abrupt stop.

 ------------------------------------------
 > ONLY ADD CONTENT ABOVE THE ABOVE LINE